ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 rotation: use Dcmf for all rotations that aren't direct swaps
-message: rotation: use Dcmf for all rotations that aren't direct swaps

  - increase optimization to ${MAX_CUSTOM_OPT_LEVEL} (max per board)
 ### Antipattern Category